agda/cubical/INSTALL.md

 > make
 ```

+If you have cabal-v2 installed the sandbox command should be replaced
+by `cabal v1-sandbox init`.

-This should put the agda and agda-mode executables in the folder
+If the above commands succeed this the agda and agda-mode executables
-`agda/.cabal-sandbox/bin`.

-In order to be able to access these on your system you need to add
+will be in the folder `agda/.cabal-sandbox/bin`.
+In order to be able
+to access these on your system you need to add them to your `$PATH`
-them to your `$PATH` environment variable.
-On a typical Linux/Mac
+environment variable.
+On a typical Linux/Mac installation (using Bash
-installation (using Bash or Zsh as the shell) this can be done by adding
+or Zsh as the shell) this can be done by adding

 ```
 export PATH=/path/to/agda/.cabal-sandbox/bin:$PATH